Digitalswede/ADS_2021/README.md

 <h2> 3.
 Predictive Analysis </h2>
 In this chapter, my contributions in model selection, configuration, training and evaluations are shown.
 This is an area that I wished I spent more time in, since I enjoyed it very much and found it interesting.
-However, the project progressed at a faster rate than me fully grasping with the syntax we used.
+However, the project progressed at a faster rate than me fully understanding the syntax we used. <br>

 <details>
 <summary> 3.1 Selecting a Model</summary>